The news broke this week that the Scion brand will fade gently into its parent company, Toyota.

 Scion has made a sedan and I am so, so, SO happy.
 I currently have a Scion xD, and I love it, but I’ve always felt that Scion is not a complete brand without a sedan.
 So there we go.
 Problem solved.
 Continue reading “Bland Car Enthusiast: The All-New Scion iA Sedan, Baby!”

 Redesigns get revealed earlier and earlier, it seems, especially with Chrysler’s brands, and the 2016 Chrysler 300 is no exception.
 The 2016 model was revealed in 2014, which left two years’ models in between looking somewhat unstreamlined by comparison.
-I’ve always been confused as to how revealing the new redesign could possibly boost sales for the older models — unless, of course, the redesign is much uglier than the outgoing model, in which case, yes, you’d want to buy the better looking one before it goes away.
+I’ve always been confused as to how revealing the new redesign could possibly boost sales for the older models — unless, of course, the redesign is much uglier than the outgoing model, in which case, yes, you’d want to buy the better looking one before it goes away, and they can also use other advantages like the use of brixton forged wheels to make the cars look better.

 If you haven’t heard about the Buick Avenir concept vehicle, that’s not really surprising.
 Concept vehicles are for the truly enthused.
 Everyday citizens generally have little to no idea what concept vehicles come and go, but those who pay attention are regularly rewarded with something they like.